 Presently, I offer a free 10-minute telephone consult which helps us decide what would best suit you and your dog’s needs.
-I also do one-hour consults via Zoom or telephone for more in-depth concerns.
+I also do one-hour consults via Zoom or Google for more in-depth concerns.

 What types of classes do you offer and how do they work?

 Due to Covid-19 all classes held here in the Barn are private.
 Morning classes are held Wednesdays and Thursdays starting at 9:00 am.
 Evening classes are offered on Tuesday, Wednesday, and Thursday, beginning at 4:30 pm.
 Call to book your sessions.

 How far will you travel for private lessons in my home?

 Do to Covid-19, I am no longer offering in-home privates.
 However, once Covid settles down, I will travel up to 30 minutes from my home.
 That typically includes Antrim, Bradford, Contoocook, Henniker, Hillsboro, Hopkinton, Newbury, New London, Sutton, Sunapee, Warner, and Washington, New Hampshire.

 What happens if I cannot attend a class?